kelvinlim3/Australia-Climate-Chronicles-A-Visual-Exploration/README.md

 - **D3.js**: For the powerful data visualisation capabilities.
 - **GitHub Pages**: For hosting the web application.
+- **Bureau of Meteorology**: For the publicly available raw temperature data.
+- **Ferocia**: For the publicly available Australian regional boundaries.

 For any questions or issues, please contact kelvinlimwan@gmail.com.